They’re trending for both men and women. But wondering how to buy a wood watch properly? Read on!

 - Look for a long Warranty: a reputable watchmaker will back their product.
 This is a great sign that the brand intends to take care of their customers

-Purchasing a watch should be a long term investment, and when you buy a wood watch, you’re putting money not only into the longevity of an accessory that should last for decades, but into the environment, too.
+Purchasing an ethical watch should be a long term investment.
+And when you know how to buy a wood watch correctly, you’re putting money not only into the longevity of an accessory that should last for decades, but into the environment, too.